 Our Physical Education Specialist supports planning across the school and provides advice and support for individual children, teachers and after-school clubs.

-Our Music Specialist works with children from Reception to Year 4 during curriculum time.
-In addition, we have a large range of visiting music teachers who give weekly woodwind, strings and guitar lessons throughout the year.
+Our Music Specialist works with all children from Reception to Year 6 during curriculum time, using the Charanga Music Scheme.
+Children are able to access this scheme from home to further their learning.
+In addition, we have a range of visiting music teachers who give weekly woodwind, strings and guitar lessons throughout the year.
 Further information on these lessons and the costs involved can be obtained from the school office.

 Forest School is an innovative educational approach to outdoor play and learning that provides engaging, motivating and achievable tasks and activities for children in an outdoor environment.
 Our Forest School is an area of land at the front of our school that has been developed especially for outdoor learning.
 Forest School provides children the opportunity to learn about the natural environment, how to handle risks, how to use their own initiative to solve problems, co-operate with others, grow in confidence and become self-motivated.